LbP22/Parsing-bot/README.md

 # Parsing-bot
-bot for parsing freelance sites and sending new orders to private messages.
+My second expirience with bots.
+Used for parsing freelance sites and sending new orders to private messages.
 Not finished